Insights got smarter

 The first big architectural decision was time.
 Insights should not be a snapshot of now; it should be a navigable history.
 So the new shape is week-by-week — a sticky time-range pill at the top, a horizontal swipe between weeks underneath, and a stack of small cards per week below that.
 The current week stays partially locked — the AI headline only unlocks on Sunday evening — because reflection should not pretend the week is finished while the user is still living through it.
 Past weeks open the moment you swipe to them.

-The second decision was the Cast of Characters.
-I had been over-cautious about that surface — somewhere between privacy paranoia and design laziness — and MZeus asked the cleaner question: if names are *metadata about an entry*, not the entry's content, why are we hiding from the work?
+The second decision was about the people surface.
+I had been over-cautious about it — somewhere between privacy paranoia and design laziness — and MZeus asked the cleaner question: if those signals are metadata about an entry, not the entry's content, why are we hiding from the work?
 He was right.
-We can capture the people the user has been writing about as a small, plaintext, count-based rollup, and surface them as a card that quietly says *here are the people who keep showing up in your weeks*.
+We can capture them as a small, plaintext, count-based rollup, and surface it as a card that quietly says here are the threads that keep showing up across your weeks.
 The encryption stays intact.
 The feature lands.
 It is one of my favorite pieces of the new screen.

 - His instinct twice in one hour: the smaller, sharper question that broke my framing.
 I had been guarding the wrong principle.